 Peace lilies are fantastic indoor plants.

-Drooping leaves are their way of communicating distress.
-So keep an eye on your plant closely and address the underlying issue quickly.
-Doing so will mean you can nurse your peace lily back to health.
+Drooping leaves are their way of showing you they have a proven.
+So keep an eye on your plant closely and quickly deal with whatever the issue is.
+Doing so will mean you can bring your peace lily back to health.